tencent cloud

 }

-// Subscribe to topics.
+// Subscribe to a Topic.

 rd_kafka_topic_partition_list_t *topics = rd_kafka_topic_partition_list_new(1);